 Chapter 1 provides concepts and definitions that are needed to understand CRSC-the Compact Router System Configurator.

-The following material is summary information.
-Refer to the CR Series Compact Router User's Guide and to the CR6400 Family User's Guide for complete detail.
+Please refer to the CR Series Compact Router User's Guide and to the CR6400 Family User's Guide for complete detail about CR Series routers and panels.

 Topics